petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/blogs.md

 ### Reading Time

-Reading time is the average reading time per view of a blogs entry.
+Reading time is the average reading time per view of a blog entry.
 The daily (or hourly, if yesterday or last 24 hours are selected) average reading time per view is plotted for the time period.

 ### Shares